 ISO 10993 is a series of standards set by the International Standards Organization (ISO) which evaluates the biocompatibility of medical devices prior to a clinical trial or study.

 USP Class VI is a certification put in place by the U.S. Pharmacopeial Convention (USP) which judges the material suitability and compatibility of medical grade devices.
 The standard includes tests for toxicity, biochemical compatibility, leaching, and inertness.
 USP Class VI is typically a base requirement for all medical grade devices.

 The Food and Drug Administration (FDA) also has standards which (depending on the specific application) may be required for certain types of medical tubing.

 There are a broad range of materials used to construct medical tubing.
 Material type determines important performance properties for medical tubes, such as abrasion resistance, hardness, flexibility, and durability.
-Most medical grade tubing is made of some type of plastic or rubber material, although certain applications may call for metal tubes.
-For more information on the qualities of different types of materials, visit the Plastic Tubing, Rubber Tubing, and Metal Tubing selection guides.
+Most medical grade tubing is made of some type of plastic or rubber material, although certain applications may require metal tubes.
+For more information on the qualities of different types of materials, visit the Plastic Tubing, Rubber Tubing, and Metal Tubing specification guides.

 Material selection is crucial for medical applications, since incompatible materials can cause a number of problems.
 For example, incompatible tube materials can chemically alter drugs and medicines or cause them to bind to the tube wall, resulting in failed delivery to the patient.
 In addition, tubes that are radiopaque (x-ray absorbing) cannot be in or on patients receiving x-ray scans, as it would result in an unacceptable image.